grzesiek-galezowski/tdd-ebook/manuscript/060_Statement_First_Programming.md

 private static string xmlText; //note the static keyword!
 ```

 What the...?
 Well, well, here is what happened: the author of this class applied a small optimization.
 He thought: “In this app, the configuration is only modified by members of the support staff and to do it, they have to shut down the system, so, there is no need to read the XML file every time an XmlConfiguration object is created.
 I can save some CPU cycles and I/O operations by reading it only once when the first object is created.
 Later objects will just use the same XML!".
 Good for him, not so good for you.
 Why?
-Because your custom XML string will never actually be used!
-(Unless your Statement is evaluated prior to being fulfilled.)
+Because, due to how initialization works in C#, either the original XML string will be used for all Statements or your custom one!
+Thus the Statements in this Specification may pass or fail for the wrong reason.
+Writing a Statement first that you expect to fail and see it pass might help to detect this.

 “Test-After" ends up as “Test-Never"
 ------------------------------------